nikolax11/section-11/openclaw/HEARTBEAT_TEMPLATE.md

 - Weather silence when conditions are bad reduces noise
 - Background analysis window should fall between training weeks to avoid mid-week disruption
 - Configure scheduling in your agent platform (cron, heartbeat system, etc.) to run checks within notification hours

+**Note:** The heartbeat is fully opt-in and disabled by default.
+It must be explicitly configured by the user.
+When active, it only performs scheduled analysis (read training data → run protocol checks → write summaries/plans to your chosen location).